mhusseinsh/CarND-Advanced-Lane-Lines/README.md

     return result
 ```
 Moreover, an average smoothing of the recent fits is done.
-This simply tries to prevents the line detections which jump around from frame to frame a bit.
+This simply tries to prevent the line detections which jump around from frame to frame a bit.
 So the last 3 detections are averaged to achieve an average fit, and whenever a new successful detection is done, it replaces the very first detection from the 3 saved detections.
 ```python
 def average_fits(self, img_shape, line):
     n = 3